awsdocs/aws-elemental-mediapackage-user-guide/doc_source/metadata-passthrough.md

 **Metadata signaling**

-DASH manifests include a *<InbandEventStream schemeIdUri="urn:misb:KLV:bin:1910\.1" value="KLVx:01FC"/>* or *<InbandEventStream schemeIdUri="urn:misb:KLV:bin:1910\.1" value="KLVx:01BD"/>* element in AdaptationSets that include tracks with KLV metadata, depending on the synchronicity nature of the carried track\.
+DASH manifests include a `<InbandEventStream schemeIdUri="urn:misb:KLV:bin:1910.1" value="KLVx:01FC"/>` or `<InbandEventStream schemeIdUri="urn:misb:KLV:bin:1910.1" value="KLVx:01BD"/>` element in AdaptationSets that include tracks with KLV metadata, depending on the synchronicity nature of the carried track\.

 **MediaLive** **configuration**